Fthree/InteractiveVoxel/README.md

 # InteractiveVoxel
-A simple interactive jmonkeyengine3 voxel demo built in java
+An interactive voxel engine built with JMonkeyEngine3D using a simple architecture but has full functionality in removing and adding blocks to a larger system with epic speed.

 Left click to add blocks
 Right click to remove blocks

-blocks spawn behind player